-Felix Warneken studies the origins of human social behavior, with a focus on the development and evolution of cooperation and morality.
-He uses developmental and cross-cultural studies with children, as well as comparative studies with nonhuman apes.
+Dr. Warneken studies the origins of human social behavior, with a focus on the evolution and development of cooperation and morality.
+He conducts developmental and cross-cultural studies with children, as well as comparative studies with non-human apes.
 He completed his Ph.D. and postdoctoral training at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.
 Before coming to Michigan, he was an assistant and later associate professor of psychology at Harvard University.

-He has received several awards, including an NSF CAREER Award, the Janet Taylor Spence Award for Transformative Early Career Contributions from the Association for Psychological Science, and the Boyd McCandless Award by the American Psychological Association.
+Dr. Warneken has received several awards, including an NSF CAREER Award, a Janet Taylor Spence Award for Transformative Early Career Contributions from the Association for Psychological Science, and a Boyd McCandless Award from the American Psychological Association.

 Sebastian studied psychology at Northumbria University and the University of St Andrews in the UK, and completed his PhD at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.
 His research investigates the developmental and evolutionary origins of human cooperation.
 To this end, he adapts game theory paradigms for experimental studies with children and nonhuman great apes, particularly chimpanzees.
 Using this approach, he aims at uncovering the cognitive and motivational components underlying cooperative decision-making in humans and our closest evolutionary relatives.